Table of Contents

 - Delete the rest of the figures which are not needed now.
 The replacement has already been done.

-MAKING THE SOLID BARDS LOOK LIKE WATER TO CREATE THERMOMETER CHART IN EXCEL
+MAKING THE SOLID BARS LOOK LIKE WATER TO CREATE THERMOMETER CHART IN EXCEL

 REFER TO THE PICTURE ABOVE.
 We want our solid bars to look like water or glass, so we need to set the transparency of columns.